grafoo/tapd/README.md

 ```

 it seems that there is no standard package for mpg123, so this needs to be built manually.
-the sources can be found on e.g. `https://www.mpg123.de/download/mpg123-1.23.6.tar.bz2`
+the sources can be found on e.g. https://www.mpg123.de/download/mpg123-1.23.6.tar.bz2

-configure the makefile accordingly to install all targets to the dep directory of this repo
+configure the makefile accordingly to install all targets to the dep directory of this repo.

 after building mpg123 dependecies tapd can be started like e.g. `LD_LIBRARY_PATH=./dep/lib64/ ./tapd -s`